-After making it to 1% of the 1%, a new opportunity arose and he commenced work in Artwork/Repro/Graphic Design roles for major multinational consumer goods companies, gaining expertise in most aspects of computer-based design.
-This included, but was not limited to Logos, Stationary, Packaging, preparing Artwork for Print and Photo retouching and manipulation, skills which Adrian retains to this day.
+After making it to 1% of the 1%, a new opportunity arose, and he commenced work in Artwork/Repro/Graphic Design roles for major multinational consumer goods companies, gaining expertise in most aspects of computer-based design.
+Adrian is familiar with creating Logos, Stationary and Packaging, preparing Artwork for Print, and Photo retouching and manipulation, skills which are retained.

-Adrian has lived and worked in multiple locations, including the Museum of History and Industry in Seattle, WA and considers travel the best form of education and learning.
+Adrian classes himself as a European; leaning naïvely towards Internationalism, and has lived and worked in multiple locations.
+This includes the Museum of History and Industry in Seattle, WA, and he considers travel to be the best form of education and learning.